elarabyelaidy19/basecs/CS61B/Notes/Week 07.md

 Suppose we want to insert "cat" to the data strucutre, we could use the first letter as index. (a = 1, b = 2, ... , z = 26)

-However, other words may start with 'c' or special characters.
+However, other words may start with 'c' causing collision or special characters.

 #### Avoiding Collisions